wearefrank/ladybug/README.md

 How to use Ladybug
 ==================

 Ladybug is incorporated into the Frank!Framework and as such documented as part of the Frank!Manual.
-For the debugging functionality of the Ladybug please read:
+For a quick introduction to Ladybug, read:

 - https://frank-manual.readthedocs.io/en/latest/operator/ladybug.html

-To use the Ladybug as test tool please read:
+For a detailed explanation please read (which will also explain the use of Ladybug as a test tool):

 - https://frank-manual.readthedocs.io/en/latest/testing/ladybug/ladybug.html